baptiste-roullin/tweet-to-toot/README.md

 ## Parameters

-`--ids`: One or several IDs of twitter posts.
+`--ids`: One or several IDs of twitter messages.
 These ID can be found at the end of their URL, after "status/".
 The tool will use these as a starting poing and find more recent replies in your archive.
-So choose the oldest post in your thread.
+So choose the oldest message in your thread.

 `--intro`: Short text in quotes.
 Optional.
-Append a post at the beginning of your Mastodon thread.
+Append a message at the beginning of your Mastodon thread.

 `--wait`: Number of seconds.
 Waiting period between each request to Mastodon.
 Default : half a second.

 `--dry-run`: Show thread without publishing it.

 `--merge`:  Default to false.
 Defines behavior for quoted tweets of yourself.
 If false, it will keep the quote as a link to Twitter.com.
 If true, it will merge the quoting and the quoted message.
+The URL to the quoted message is preserved.

 ### To do

-`--concatWith`: Mastodon post id.
+`--concatWith`: Mastodon message id.
 Optional.
-If provided, the thread will be posted as a continuation of this post.
+If provided, the thread will be messageed as a continuation of this message.
 Useful if you want merge threads.

 ## Caveats

 - Twitter can show threads with deleted messages in the middle.
 This tool can't.
 Workaround: Use it twice and the second time specifiy a `concatWith` option.
 - Use `wait` generously.
 Because Mastodon default rate limits can be quickly reached with media.
 And of course because of general respect to instance maintainers.
+- As Mastodon doesn't officially support instance customizing the limit of message length, this tool assumes a default length of 500 caracters.
+When used with the `--merge` paramater, can result in truncated messages.